yangxue0827/RotationDetection/README.md

 ## Train

-1. If you want to train your own data, please note:
+1. If you want to train your own dataset, please note:
     ```
     (1) Select the detector and dataset you want to use, and mark them as #DETECTOR and #DATASET (such as #DETECTOR=retinanet and #DATASET=DOTA)
     (2) Modify parameters (such as CLASS_NUM, DATASET_NAME, VERSION, etc.) in $PATH_ROOT/libs/configs/#DATASET/#DETECTOR/cfgs_xxx.py